desultory/pycpio/readme.md

 Currently, the library only supports the New ASCII format.

-xz compression and zstd compression types are suppored.
+xz and zstd compression types are currently suppored.

 This library is primary designed for use in [ugrd](https://github.com/desultory/ugrd) to create CPIO archives for use in initramfs.